GoogleChrome/developer.chrome.com/site/en/docs/webstore/api_index/index.md

 {% Aside 'warning' %}

 The Licensing API used by the Chrome Web Store payments system is now deprecated.
-See [Payment deprecation](/docs/webstore/cws-payments-deprecation/) to learn how to migrate and official timelines.
+See [Payment deprecation](/docs/webstore/cws-payments-deprecation/) to learn about migration and official timelines.

 {% endAside %}